How To Design Event Name Badges (that don’t suck)

 The Golden Trio

-When designing conference badges, remember the golden trio: the attendee's first and last name, their job title or company, and the event logo.
-This is the ID secret sauce and serves as branding opportunities for the event.
+When designing conference badges, remember the golden trio: the attendee’s first and last name, their job title or company, and the event logo.
+This is the ID secret sauce and serves as a branding opportunity for the event.
 Make sure the first name is prominently displayed and easily readable from a distance.
+In many laid-back Australian business settings, first names are used casually, so let that first name shine.

 Opt for sans-serif fonts like Arial or Helvetica, which are clean, modern, and easy to read from a distance.
-Use font sizes ranging from 28 to 38 points to ensure that names and other information are legible at a glance.
-Maintain a hierarchy of information, with the attendee's name in a larger, bolder font followed by their role and company name in smaller, supporting fonts.
+Use font sizes ranging from 38 to 48 points to ensure that names and other information are legible at a glance.
+Maintain a hierarchy of information, with the attendee’s name in a larger, bolder font, followed by their role and company name in smaller supporting text.
+Bonus: For inclusivity, consider whether to include pronouns (e.g., “She/Her” or “They/Them”) in a subtle way.
+Some Australian organisations are adopting this practice to make everyone feel welcome—just ensure it doesn’t clutter the design.

 Choose Colours Wisely